fma2/pcp-intro-web-development-2016/content/pages/modules/1-introhtml.md

 		- Create a new directory ```reverse-1```
 		- Create a new html document within that directory: index.html
 		- Write HTML that matches the page below
+		- When you're done, upload your code to your Github account.
+And, if you want, deploy it (i.e. host the page on Github pages)!
+[See how here](/resources/git-upload-and-deploy-pcp).
 	[![Reverse engineer Kitty the Cat page](http://arkhog.com/htm/2.JPG)](http://arkhog.com/htm/2.JPG)
 	*Click image for larger view.*

 	- Reverse-engineer #2
 		- Create a new directory ```reverse-2```
 		- Create a new html document within that directory: index.html
 		- Write HTML that matches the page
+		- When you're done, upload your code to your Github account.
+And, if you want, deploy it (i.e. host the page on Github pages)!
+[See how here](/resources/git-upload-and-deploy-pcp).
 	[![Reverse engineer Dev Bootcamp page ](/attachments/reverse-engineer-image1.jpg)](/attachments/reverse-engineer-image1.jpg)
 	*Click image for larger view.*